2007 NASCAR Nextel Cup Series: Pocono 500

+It was the first of six 2007 races broadcast by TNT.

 Citizens Bank 400

 The Citizens Bank 400, the fifteenth race of the season, was held at Michigan International Speedway on June 17.
 J. J. Yeley won his first career pole, and Carl Edwards won his first race in 52 races.
 The race also saw Michael Waltrip, who has had a bad year since the Daytona qualifying fiasco, finish tenth in his No. 55 Toyota.